News

 Though Justice Barrett’s Seventh Circuit recusals were not made public, what was released was her “conflicts sheet,” i.e., the document she uploaded into the lower courts’ conflict-check software so that if one of those entities appeared in a Seventh Circuit proceeding, the software would automatically skip her (which counts as a recusal) and another non-conflicted judge would be assigned.

-Barrett, a former full-time Notre Dame Law professor, continued teaching at ND Law during her three-year appeals courts stint, and both the law school and the university appear on her conflicts sheet.
+Barrett, a former full-time Notre Dame Law professor (see photo at right), continued teaching at ND Law during her three-year appeals courts stint, and both the law school and the university appear on her conflicts sheet.

 Now compare that to a whole host of judges who are adjuncts at Ohio State’s Moritz College of Law: they have lengthy non-recusal records.